-[pinit] I’m no stranger to gluten free brownies.
-Or even Paleo brownies for that matter.
-But these are gluten free skillet brownies.
-That means they’re dense and fudgy with a crisp little crust on the bottom—especially when you make them in a cast iron skillet.
+These gluten free skillet brownies are dense and fudgy with a crisp little crust on the bottom—especially when you make them in a cast iron skillet.
 And since a cast iron skillet conducts heat so well, they bake very evenly and quickly and are done long before they have a chance to burn on the bottom.

 Most of the time, I slice them into wedges and serve them right out of the skillet after they’ve cooled and set a bit.
 But these are the type of brownies that you can serve right out of the oven.
 In bowls.
-With ice cream.
-And chocolate sauce.
-And oooooohs and ahhhhhs.
+With ice cream, and chocolate sauce.

-Okay here’s the part where I try to anticipate your Substitution Questions.
-I haven’t tried any of these though, so you’ll have to experiment:
+Okay here’s the part where I try to anticipate your questions.
+I haven’t tried any of these though, so you’ll have to experiment.

-Egg free would be hard, since there are 3 eggs.
+Eliminating them would be hard, since there are 3 eggs and they’re the only leavener in the recipe.
 My go-to egg replacement is always a ‘chia’ egg since it’s the most neutral and effective.
-It’s just 1 tablespoon (6 grams) chia flour + 3 tablespoons water per egg.
-Let us know how it goes!
+It’s just 1 tablespoon (6 grams) ground white chia seeds + 1 tablespoon water per egg.

 To make these dairy-free try using Melt or Miyoko’s Kitchen brand vegan butter, or even nonhydrogenated vegetable shortening in place of butter.
 And be sure that your chocolate is dairy-free.